jina-ai/jina/docs/tutorials/video-search.md

 ```

 ### Override requests configuration
-Similar as overriding the `traversal_paths`, we need configurate the `@requests` for the executors to ensure the requests to `/index` and `/search` endpoints can be handled as expected.
+Similar to overriding the `traversal_paths`, we need to configure the `@requests` for the executors to ensure the requests to `/index` and `/search` endpoints can be handled as expected.
 The `VideoLoader` and `CLIPImageEncoder` only process the requests to the `/index` endpoint.
 In contrary, the `CLIPTextEncoder` is only used to handle the requests to the `/search` endpoint.

 ```{code-block} yaml